 While you’re training for a 5k (or any other race), you need to test out different eating habits, as well.
 Using the example above: if you think you’d like to try it, drink a cup of coffee before a training run.
 How did it feel?

 The idea here is to feel mostly sure of what foods agree and disagree with your stomach while you’re training, and more importantly: never try anything new on race day.
-If you’ve never eaten a banana before a training run, don’t eat a banana on the morning before running your 5k!
+If you’ve never eaten a banana before a training run, don’t eat a banana in the morning before running your 5k!
 You never know what new pre-run meal might upset your stomach or leave you feeling weak and heavy.

 This may be the most important point in this whole article; not only can dehydration lead to pounding headaches and weak muscles, but you may also face life-threatening consequences if you fail to drink enough water.

-Many newbie runners believe that, if a 5k provides hydration stations (i.e., people handing out cups of water on the side of the race course), they don’t need to worry about bringing water to the race (or even hydrating that morning).
+Many newbie runners believe that if a 5k provides hydration stations (i.e., people handing out cups of water on the side of the race course), they don’t need to worry about bringing water to the race (or even hydrating that morning).
 Do not make this mistake!
 Plan to bring a bottle of water with you, especially if you’ve signed up for a 5k on a hot or humid day.

 This isn’t all, though; you must also hydrate the morning of your 5k, as well as the night before.
 Keep this in mind: if you are thirsty, you’re already dehydrated!
-Thus, don’t wait until you get thirsty to re-hydrate.
+Thus, don’t wait until you get thirsty to rehydrate.
 Try to drink a glass or two of water before your race– and make sure that you save time to use the bathroom before the race starts.

 Pre-5k Dinner and Breakfast Options